The AET Board

 John Roberts

-John is a technology entrepreneur in the telecom, media, retail and education sectors and has recently set up a non-profit project to develop the use of touchscreen technology in SEND education, working with neuro-scientists and specialist schools across the UK.
-John is parent to a 17 year old boy with severe learning difficulties and autism and has been a governor at his school for the past 12 years.
+John is a technology entrepreneur and business consultant in the telecom, media, retail and education sectors.
+He recently set up a non-profit project called Show Me CIC to develop the use of touchscreen technology and apps in SEND education, working with neuro-scientists and specialist schools across the UK and abroad.

 Peter Watt